Jai1122/deepwiki-open-v1/api/README.md

 ## 🧠 How It Works

 ### 1. Repository Indexing
-When you provide a GitHub repository URL, the API:
+When you provide a Bitbucket repository URL, the API:
 - Clones the repository locally (if not already cloned)
 - Reads all files in the repository
 - Creates embeddings for the files using OpenAI